ms-id-standards/MSIdentityStandardsExplainers/PasskeyEndpointsWellKnownUrl/explainer.md

 Most users currently use a password as their primary credential for accessing sites and services on the web today and password manager usage has been steadily rising as more and more options have become available to users.

-Passkey providers and/or clients may wish to display an indication to the user that a given website/service (RP) has support for passkeys and provide a way for the
+Passkey providers and/or clients may wish to display an indication to the user that a given website/service (RP) has support for passkeys and provide a way for the user to access certain account management flows directly.

 For example, a passkey provider may wish to provide a visual indication next to a password-only entry in their management UI, that when clicked, opens the user's default browser and automatically takes the user directly to the RP's passkey enrollment page.